google/zetasql/docs/query-syntax.md

 more differentially private aggregate functions in the `SELECT` list.
 To learn more about the privacy parameters in this syntax, see [Privacy parameters][dp-privacy-parameters].

-Both the anonymization and differential privacy clause indicate that you are adding differential privacy to your query.
-If possible, use the differential privacy clause as the anonymization clause contains legacy syntax.

 ### Privacy parameters
 <a id="dp_privacy_parameters"></a>